Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Numerics on spin chains

 Fig.~\ref{fig:ns1_unscaled} (a) illustrates the broad features alluded to above.
 For $\epsilon = 0$, we have the ideal polyfractal protocol \cite{agarwal2020dynamical}, which leads to initial rapid relaxation of the operator $X_1$ followed by a plateau which appears to last the course of the simulation.
 Upon introducing Fibonacci noise, $\epsilon \neq 0$, we see the same plateau at small values of $\epsilon$ eventually giving way to a linear in time ramp which is followed by a final logarithmically slow relaxation regime.

 In Fig.~\ref{fig:ns1_unscaled} (b), we plot more data corresponding to the $n_s = 1, n_f = 1$ case.
 Different colors indicate different driving periods $T_0$ from $T_0 = 0.01$ where we are driving at a frequency larger than the many-body bandwitdh, to $T_0 = 0.64$, where we are driving at a frequency close to the local energy scales of the system.
 The fans indicate the span of curves from $\epsilon = 0.001$, that is very minute perturbation to the polyfractal protocol, to $\epsilon = 0.256$, which represents almonst an $\mathcal{O} (1)$ deviation from the ideal protocol.
 Perhaps the most remarkable aspect of the data is how consistent the behavior remains as the driving period is brought rather close to the local energy scale of the undriven Hamiltonian, that is, $T_0 \sim 1$, and large deviations $\epsilon = 0.256$.
 In our simulations, we only obtain complete relaxation on $\mathcal{O}(1)$ timescales when the drive period becomes larger than $1$ (not shown).
-We also not that the plateau after the initial rise, which happens on the microscopic time scale $O(1)$ corresponds to having a very well conserved ``rotated" symmetry $\tilde X$ \cite{else2017prethermal} in a prethermal regime for $\epsilon = 0$.
-For $T = 0.01$ the prethmermal regime extends indefinite in time since the drive frequency exceeds many-body band-width.
-For a finite $\epsilon$, the prethermal plateau is curtailed by at finite times, inversely related to $\epsilon$.
-That is because at finite $\epsilon$, the quasiperiodic drive that we consider contains sub-harmonics that can excite the system and destroy symmetry.
+We also note that, for $\epsilon = 0$, a plateau in the relaxation is obtained on a microscopic time scale $O(1)$, and appears to last for extremely long times; see Fig.~\ref{fig:ns1_unscaled} (c).
+This corresponds to a prethermal regime wherein memory of a ``rotated" $\tilde X$ \cite{else2017prethermal} persists for an exponentially long time.
+For $T = 0.01$ this prethmermal regime extends indefinitely in time since the drive frequency exceeds many-body band-width.
+For finite $\epsilon$, the prethermal plateau gives way to further relaxation which kicks in at a time inversely related to $\epsilon$---in contrast to harmonic high-frequency drives, wherein multiple spins must be flipped to absorb one `photon' from the drive, and thus heating corresponds to a higher order process that kicks in at exponentially late times, the quasiperiodic noise we consider (at finite $\epsilon$) is composed of noise at lower frequencies that can lead to spin flips at earlier times.